redaq/atMPRA/README.md

 # @MPRA
-Analysis Tools for Massively Parallel Reporter Assay data
+Analysis Toolset for Massively Parallel Reporter Assay data

 A newer version of this package has been uploaded, though we are still actively working on the functions.